navapbc/template-infra/docs/decisions/infra/0008-consolidate-infra-config-from-tfvars-files-into-config-module.md

 Benefits:

 * All configuration can now be managed in the [app-config](/infra/app/app-config/) module.
+* All dependencies between root modules can be managed explicitly via the [app-config](/infra/app/app-config/) module.
-* Custom configuration scripts now longer need to be maintained
+* Custom configuration scripts no longer need to be maintained
 * Eliminates the need to specify -var-file option when running terraform apply, which reduces the need for terraform wrapper scripts

 ## Links